Iceland Cruises

 Expedition cruise ships visiting Iceland are purpose built to explore polar regions in safety and comfort.
 They feature ice-strengthened hulls, sophisticated navigational equipment and small craft to transport guests ashore in remote locations exploring away from the ship.

-Being on an Iceland cruise expedition does not mean you have to sacrifice comfort.
+Being on an Iceland expedition does not mean you have to sacrifice comfort.
 Iceland luxury ships offer large suites, some with balconies, gourmet cuisine and five-star service to satisfy the most sophisticated tastes.
 View the full fleet of Arctic ships

-Iceland Cruise Ship Ports
+Icelandic Cruise Ship Ports & Places

 On Iceland small ship cruises, you will explore the main cruise ship ports of Reykjavik and Akureyri.
 But you will also venture farther, experiencing authentic Nordic culture in smaller towns and remote villages.
+Below are many of the popular ports:

 Reykjavik

 Reykjavik is Iceland’s largest city and home to about 60% of the entire population.
 The city is a cultural hub with concerts, art galleries and museums.
 Icelandic cuisine with European flair and exceptional nightlife are found in trendy restaurants and bars.
 Highlights include the 210-foot tower at Hallgrimskirkja Cathedral, Whales of Iceland Museum and learning about Nordic culture at the National Museum.
-Many travelers will include an extra day or two in Reykjavik before or after their Iceland cruise.
+Many travelers will include an extra day or two in Reykjavik before or after their cruise.

 Akureyri